Val de Vie Estate: Wine

 The 25 ha under vine produce a variety of cultivars: Roussanne, Ugni Blanc, Durif, Cinsaut, Mourvedre, Shiraz, Carignan, Viognier, Clairette Blanche, Grenache Blanc, Grenache Noir and Merlot.
-The winery produces 5000 cases per annum.
+The winery produces 5,000 cases per annum.

 The signature Val de Vie wine, is named after the Olympic Swimming Record Holder and Val de Vie Group Marketing Director, Ryk Neethling.

 Biodiversity and conservation

 As a major part of the Berg River valley falls within the Cape Floral Kingdom (a proclaimed World Heritage Site) the developers worked closely with the Western Cape Department of Environmental Affairs and Development Planning to preserve, protect, enhance, restore, manage and sustain the natural assets.

 A 4 ha game reserve is home to endangered species like the Cape Grysbok.
 Over 100 species of protected fynbos flourish in dedicated environmentally sensitive areas.

-Val de Vie Estate is home to over 50 avian species, including Cape Canaries, Greater Striped Swallow and Rock Martins, Whiterumped Swift and White-throated Swallow, African Paradise Flycatcher Kingfishers and Black Duck.
+Val de Vie Estate is home to a variety of birds, including Cape Canaries, Greater Striped Swallow and Rock Martins, Whiterumped Swift and White-throated Swallow, African Paradise Flycatcher Kingfishers and Black Duck.

 The 7 km biodiversity corridor along the Berg River is the second largest in the Western Cape and part of the Cape Floral Kingdom.

 Foundation

-The Val de Vie Foundation supports the local community with contributions to education, welfare and social/sporting development and other charitable initiatives.

-It is funded through 1% of land sales and 5% of new home levies.